0xsuryansh/searchNBAMonorepo/README.md

-This is commit Added function definitions for table_builder and add_row
+This is commit Added exception handling